-- Repeat the steps again until the mixtures have been used up.
-Try not to press the gingerbread biscuit between each layer, just sprinkle and press lightly.
+- Repeat the steps until the mixtures have been used up.
+Try not to press the gingerbread biscuit between each layer.
+Instead, sprinkle and press lightly.

 - Return to the fridge/freezer to set again and put your coconut whipped cream into a piping bag.

 - Once the layer has set slightly, carefully pipe small peaks onto the top of each tiramisu and dust with a sprinkle of cacao.

 - Return to the refrigerator and let set for at least an hour before eating.